-Prior to January 1, 2018, Nonemployee Directors were encouraged to, within five years of their initial appointment as a Company director, own shares of the Common Stock of the Company having a value of not less than 500 percent of such director's Annual Board Retainer.
-Effective January 1, 2018 the ownership requirement was changed to a flat dollar value of \$500,000 to be met within five (5) years of initial appointment to the Board.
-Shares held directly and in Company benefit plans are counted to satisfy the guideline.
-The Nominating/Corporate Governance Committee monitors directors' share ownership.
+Nonemployee Directors are encouraged to own shares of the Common Stock of the Company having a dollar value of \$500,000 to be met within five years of initial appointment to the Board.
+Shares held directly and amounts notionally invested in Company deferred compensation plans are counted to satisfy the guideline.
+The Nominating/Corporate Governance Committee monitors Directors' share ownership.
+Shares owned by each Director are reflected in the table on page 12.
+As of December 31, 2019, all Directors have met their respective goal or are within the five-year transition period.